Rags and Tatters

 Rags and Tatters (فرش وغطا), (translit. farš wa-ġaṭa) is a 2013 Egyptian drama film written and directed by Ahmad Abdalla.
 It was screened in the Contemporary World Cinema section at the 2013 Toronto International Film Festival.
 The film was also selected in London Film Festival and Abu Dhabi Film Festival in the official competition.
-In November 2013, the film won the Grand Prix (The Goldne Antigone) at the Montpellier Film Festival.
+In November 2013, the film won the Grand Prix (The Golden Antigone) at the Montpellier Film Festival.